+Adopted by: Belmont Select Board

+Date adopted: September 20, 2021

 J-2 Anti-Fraud Policy and Response Program

+Background:

-The Town of Belmont is committed to its duty to ensure effective stewardship of public money and other assets and resources for which it is responsible.
+The Town of Belmont is committed to effective stewardship of public money and other assets and the resources for which it is responsible.
 It is the policy of the Town of Belmont to prevent and deter all forms of fraud that could threaten the security of its assets or its reputation.
 The Town is committed to the prevention, detection, investigation and corrective action relative to fraud.
 Belmont adopted its original risk management and fraud prevention policy in December 2017, and minor changes are included in the below sections.
 What is Fraud?